 1. Stability Ball Forearm Plank

 HOW TO DO IT: Assume a plank position on a stability ball, with elbows underneath your shoulders and palms supinated.

 Keep the spine neutral and glutes squeezed while holding the position for time.
-Perform two or three sets of 30-60 second holds twice per week.
+Perform two or three sets of 30- to 60-second holds twice per week.

-HOW TO DO THEM: Starting on your hands and knees, bring the left foot forward directly under the chest while straightening the right leg.
+HOW TO DO IT: Starting on your hands and knees, bring the left foot forward directly under the chest while straightening the right leg.

 Keeping the hands on the ground and core tight, drive the right leg back, switching legs.
 The left leg should now be extended behind the body with the right knee forward.
 Perform two or three timed sets of 30 to 60 seconds twice per week.

 True anti-rotation exercises are done to resist rotation at the lumbar spine and focus primarily on strengthening your obliques and quadratus lumborum.